curvelogic/eucalypt.old/docs/index.md

   - eu-west-1c
 ```

-Although we're looking at the native Eucalypt syntax here, this
+Although we're looking at the native **eucalypt** syntax here, this
 example could just as easily be embedded directly in a YAML file using
 the `!eu` tag.
 Pop the following in a `test.yaml` file and process it
 with `eu test.yaml`.
 You'll get the same result.